 Administrators

-Managers and supervisors shall have the opportunity to participate in the formulation of College policies and procedures and other areas.
+Managers shall have the opportunity to participate in the formulation of College policies and procedures and other areas.

 Commonly used Abbreviations for Schools/Divisions at San Diego Miramar College

-Business Technical Careers Workforce Initiatives (BTCWI)
+· Business Technical Careers Workforce Initiatives (BTCWI)

-Liberal Arts (LA)
+· Liberal Arts (LA)

-Mathematics, Biological, Exercise and Physical Sciences (MBEPS)
+· Mathematics, Biological, Exercise and Physical Sciences (MBEPS)

-Planning, Research, Institutional Effectiveness, Library and Technology (PRIELT)
+· Planning, Research, Institutional Effectiveness, Library ( PRIEL)

-Public Safety (PS)
+· Public Safety (PS)

 Evaluation Methods and Cycle for the College Governance Handbook

 Per Accreditation Standards (IV.B. and IV.A.), the San Diego Miramar College Governance Organizational Structure and Processes are evaluated in order to ensure continuous improvement of the institution.
 As per the College Governance Committee (CGC) recommendation (2018), currently the evaluation method for the College Government System is operating in a three-year cycle.
-In alignment with the current evaluation cycle for the College Government System, it is recommended by CGC that the College Governance Handbook (CGH) follow the same three-year cycle for input, feedback, vetting, recommendations and implementation of changes.
+In alignment with the current evaluation cycle for the College Government System, it is recommended by College Council that the College Governance Handbook (CGH) follow the same three-year cycle for input, feedback, vetting, recommendations and implementation of changes.

 Participatory Governance Committee Processes and Roles